“You can have data without information, but you cannot have information without data.” – Daniel Keys Moran

 Due to duplicate resources, data silos can cause additional costs related to storing, moving, collecting, and using data.
 If data is supplicated, poorly maintained, or redundant, these can just become further costs.

 Data silos may emerge due to organizational silos, pointing to a larger problem among the staff at your company.
 If there are cultural issues between teams and departments, these issues will get amassed until it becomes impossible for the two departments to ever work together on a project.
 This will also lead to technological incompatibilities, which can become a further obstacle in information sharing.
 There is specialized software in the market to solve the issues of technical data silos and consultants to provide custom solutions, so these silos can be dealt with quickly.
-However, addressing the organizational problems in collaboration between the two departments will become essential to smoothly functioning as a company.
+However, addressing organizational problems in collaboration between the two departments will become essential to the smooth functioning of a company.

 Data silos are avoidable, especially if your data is consolidated in a centralized place.
 You can make it easier for your employees to access information and data if it’s all located in one place.
 A data lake is one such repository of data.